Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

 AKA Sharing the nfsdcltrack location.

 Linux kernel-based NFS Servers track v4 client state and file state within the directory path /var/lib/nfs/nfsdcltrack/.
-Therefore, that path should be a shared cluster resource which will move from one node to another along with the exported file systems.
+Therefore, that path should be part of a shared cluster resource which will move from one node to another along with the exported file systems.
 Without this, file state (opens, locks, delegations, etc.) which were held before failover cannot be reclaimed after failover.
 In such cases, applications will often receive IO errors (EIO) during or after failover.
 The client application (through some intelligence and some luck) may be able to handle an IO error and then recover access to its files, but this can easily fail if another client accesses the file first, or if the client application was not written with good error-handling code.

 Having /var/lib/nfs/nfsdcltrack/ as a shared resource is usually accomplished using DRBD.